Elliot-D-Hill/disorder/README.md

-# Disorder: entropy, diversity, and perplexity in Python
+# Disorder: entropy, diversity, and perplexity in PyTorch